flexport/flexport-earth/dev/docs/GettingStarted.md

 ## Building a Release

-    ./dev build
+    ./dev BuildRelease

 Note: This will also execute the unit and component tests.

 ## Viewing Website Content Locally

+The NextJS frontend can be started in [dev mode](https://nextjs.org/docs/api-reference/cli#development) by running:

+    ./dev StartWebsiteLocallyDevMode

-The NextJS frontend can be started by running:
+The NextJS frontend can be started in [production mode](https://nextjs.org/docs/api-reference/cli#production) by running:

-    ./dev StartWebsite
+    ./dev StartWebsiteLocallyProdMode

-## Testing Website Functionality Locally
+## Execute End to End Tests Locally

-    ./dev RuntimeTests
+    ./dev RunE2ETests

 Note: Will need to open a new terminal window for this after starting the website locally.